OpenDSA/OpenDSA/RST/en/Background/Proofs.rst

 Unfortunately, no number of examples supporting a theorem is sufficient to prove that the theorem is correct.
-However, there is an approach that is vaguely similar to disproving by counter-example, called Proof by Contradiction.
+However, there is an approach that is vaguely similar to disproving by counter-example, called :term:`proof by contradiction`.
 To prove a theorem by contradiction, we first *assume* that the theorem is *false*.
 We then find a logical contradiction stemming from this assumption.